lauft/timew-report/README.md

 ## Usage

-Create an executable python script and place it in your `TimeWarrior` extension folder.
+Create an executable python script and place it in your `Timewarrior` extension folder.
-`TimeWarrior` will send its data to the script when called with the extension's name:
+`Timewarrior` will send its data to the script when called with the extension's name:

     timew [report] <extension_name>

-See [TimeWarrior documentation](https://taskwarrior.org/docs/timewarrior/api.html) for more details about this.
+See [Timewarrior documentation](https://taskwarrior.org/docs/timewarrior/api.html) for more details about this.

 ## Details

-This package consists of three classes which  aid processing the `TimeWarrior` data:
+This package consists of three classes which aid processing the `Timewarrior` data:
 * `TimeWarriorParser`
 * `TimeWarriorConfig`
 * `TimeWarriorInterval`